Articles

 Recognition Patterns

-You may have noticed that websites or applications united with one theme usually have common patterns in their design.
+You may have noticed that websites or applications unified by a single theme often exhibit common design patterns.
 The reason is the users’ psychology.
-The thing is that people visiting a website or using an application are expecting to see certain things associated with the definite kind of product.
+People visiting a website or using an application expect to see certain elements associated with a specific type of product.

-However, not only the colors and pictures matter.
-Some obvious and common things such as a list of blog posts on the front page of a blog or the filters on the e-commerce website are also important for successful navigation.
-Users become accustomed to things quickly and their absence makes them feel uncomfortable.
+However, not only do the colors and pictures matter.
+Some obvious and common elements, such as a list of blog posts on a blog’s homepage or filters on an e-commerce website, are also important for successful navigation.
+Users become accustomed to things quickly, and their absence makes them feel uncomfortable.

 the-todolist-app-tubik-studio